geflx/multi-travelling-thieves/README.md

 ## Conclusions :mag_right:

-  This problem was one of the most challenging that the team encountered, due to it's **difficult** multi-objetive function, considerably large instances and amount of information.
+  This problem was one of the most challenging that the team encountered, due to its **difficult** multi-objetive function, considerably large instances and amount of information.
 It was very fun to discuss methods to solve this problem, and even funnier to implement them.
 Considering the set of instances, results shown that the obtained ones overcome the literature results.

 ## Team :octocat: